 7 Factors to Include in Your Project Health Check

 Project teams deal with the possibility of failure every day.
 There are numerous reasons why projects fail, many of which can be avoided with a project health check.

-A project health check enables the team to take a step back from the daily execution of tasks to evaluate the actual status of the project in an objective way.
+A project health check enables the team to pause daily tasks and objectively evaluate the actual status of the project.
+The evaluation will identify potential problems that may arise during the project planning phase.

 Benefits of conducting a project health check include:

-• Identifying issues before they occur, which can save significant time and money
+• Identifying potential issues early to save time and reduce costs.

-• Confirming that the rationale for the project is still relevant and clearly understood by the team
+• Ensuring the project requirements and objectives remain relevant and clearly understood by the team.

-• Ensuring adherence to established practices and processes to safeguard the quality of the final deliverables.
+• Verifying adherence to established practices and business processes to maintain the quality of the final deliverables.

+7 Factors to Include in Your Project Health Check